 This campus’ concentrates on Mining, Instrumentation, Veterinary Medicine for Veterinary Technicians, Wildlife Rehabilitation, Veterinary Assistant, Animal Grooming, and Companion Animal Physical Rehabilitation.

-At the Kirkland Lake campus staff and students can take advantage of Wen’s many years of library experience as well as his research and technology expertise to find the answers they are looking for.
-The library is a bright, open space where students can sit and enjoy a great read, study for the next test or complete and print their assignments at provided workstations.
+The Kirkland Lake campus library is a bright, open space where students can sit and enjoy a great read, study for the next test or complete and print their assignments at provided workstations.

-Full-time library technicians Shannon Arsenault, Alexis Edl and Amanda Garbe are always on hand to help staff or students with their research, find new teaching resources, answer copyright and library-related questions.
+Full-time library technicians Shannon Arsenault and Alexis Edl are always on hand to help staff or students with their research, find new teaching resources, answer copyright and library-related questions.
 Students can use our group study rooms equipped with teleconferencing capabilities or study silently in our quiet study spaces.

 Six study rooms are available for group work.
 Rooms can be booked at the Circulation Desk on a daily or weekly basis.